 Blockchain is a programming marvel and to truly understand it, the candidate should get his hands dirty with coding.
-To become a blockchain expert, one should be able to understand the whole technological architecture and able to connect with other tech employees, clients, and industry experts in general.
+To become a blockchain expert, one should be able to understand the whole technological architecture and be able to connect with other tech employees, clients, and industry experts in general.

 In conclusion, every new industry brings new opportunities for everyone and it is up to the people to seize them.
-Non-technical job roles at a blockchain startup/company will come with its own perks but the work will definitely be challenging.
+Non-technical job roles at a blockchain startup/company will come with their own perks but the work will definitely be challenging.
 You can find job postings for these roles on most of the prominent job posting websites like AngelList, LinkedIn, Indeed etc. Stay tuned for more information on blockchain careers.

 If you are interested to create blockchain applications from scratch, check out upGrad & IIIT-B’s Executive Certification in Blockchain from IIITB.

 What is Blockchain?